SNManja/Chess-Library/README.md

 # Chess-Library ♟

 First chess engine.
-The goal es to create a playable game start to end.
-In the long run, the idea is to make a chess website and maybe an ai.
+Made all by intuition, for this project i will not focus in investigating how to build it, i want it to be an all self made challenge.
+What this means for the project?
+I will not implement any optimizations (like specifics algorithms, bitboards, etc).

 My goal with this project is to make a library or api, with the idea of implementing my own chess webpage in the future:
 * Database of historic matches